JayAKCoughlan/JayAkCoughlan.github.io/projects.md

 ---
-layout: project
+layout: projects
 title: Projects
 permalink: /projects/
 ---

-Few of my projects.
+These are a few of the projects I haved worked on.
+Please select one for more details.